-- lands in designated scenic corridors or visible from parkland; - lands with special designations of agricultural quality; - habitat for endangered_State and/or Federally listed species and/or other sensitive status species (FWS comment); - lands designated Resource Management in the County General Plan.
+- lands in designated scenic corridors or visible from parkland; - lands with special designations of agricultural quality; - habitat for endangered species; - lands designated Resource Management in the County General Plan.

 Decommissioning and Restoration

 Program [2]: The County shall require a restoration plan with financial assurances for every utility-scaled SEF in the event that the facility closes down or is abandoned.
 The restoration plan shall be approved by the decision-making body at the time of permit approval and should include the following at a minimum: